How Long Does It Take For Snakes To Shed?

 Premature molting could expose underdeveloped skin underneath, exposing your snake to infections or causing other problems.

-There are ways for you to assist your snake while it’s shedding.
+There are ways for you to assist your snake if it’s having trouble shedding.

 • Add a shedding box, a humid, and dark place for your snake to hide.